-Bartenders Tell Us The Best Rums To Drink While Stuck At Home
+We Asked Bartenders For The Best Rums To Drink While Stuck At Home

 Kyle Walter, bartender at Grayton Beer Brewpub in Santa Rosa Beach, Florida

 I would go with Pusser’s Rum Original Admiralty Blend.
-Mostly because its traditionally used in a Painkiller, which if I’m stuck on a desert island, I’ll have lots of pains to kill.
-Hopefully this island (or apartment) has coconuts and pineapples growing (available) abundantly.
+Mostly because it’s traditionally used in a Painkiller, which fits for a desert island or homebound quarantine.
+Hopefully this island (or apartment) has coconuts and pineapples growing (available at local grocers) abundantly.

 El Dorado 12 Year